 Hawaii Revised Statutes (HRS) Section 342G-24 now require each county to submit revised integrated solid waste management plans every 10 years with an interim status report submitted five years after every submission of a revised plan.
 The City's revised management plan was submitted December 2008 and will be updated again in 2018.
-The interim status report was submitted to the State Department of Health in December 2013 and can be viewed online at www.opala.org in the Resource Library/Technical Studies.
+The interim status report was submitted to DOH in December 2013 and can be viewed online at www.opala.org in the Resource Library/Technical Studies.